andykais/bitwarden-dmenu/README.md

                       Defaults to 15s.
   --session-timeout   Number of seconds after an unlock that the menu can be accessed
                       without providing a password again.
 Defaults to 0s.
-  --sync-vault-after  Number of seconds allowable between last bitwarden sync and
+  --stdout            Prints the password & username to stdout --sync-vault-after  Number of seconds allowable between last bitwarden sync and
                       current time.
 Defaults to 0s.
   --on-error          Arbitrary command to run if the program fails.
 The thrown error
                       is piped to the given command.
 Defaults to none.
+  --url               Url to filter by.

   --verbose           Show extra logs useful for debugging.
 ```